Table of Contents

 |April 1–May 31||June 15||Sept.
 15

 You should pay enough estimated tax by the due date of each payment period to avoid a penalty for that period.
 You can figure your required payment for each period by using either the regular installment method or the annualized income installment method.
-These methods are described in chapter 2 of Publication 505.
-If you do not pay enough during each payment period, you may be charged a penalty even if you are due a refund when you file your tax return.
+These methods are described in chapter 2 of Pub.
+505. If you don't pay enough during each payment period, you may be charged a penalty even if you are due a refund when you file your tax return.

-You do not have to pay estimated tax if your withholding in each payment period is at least as much as:
+You don't have to pay estimated tax if your withholding in each payment period is at least as much as:

 One-fourth of your required annual payment, or